chalin/docsy-starter/content/en/docs/_index.md

 key compromises and other attacks that can spread malware or compromise a repository.
 The primary goals behind its design are:

-* to provide a framework (a set of libraries, file formats, and utilities) that can be used to secure new and existing software update systems.
+* To provide a framework (a set of libraries, file formats, and utilities) that can be used to secure new and existing software update systems.

-* to provide the means to minimize the impact of key compromises.
+* To provide the means to minimize the impact of key compromises.

-* to be flexible enough to meet the needs of a wide variety of software update systems.
+* To be flexible enough to meet the needs of a wide variety of software update systems.

-* to be easy to integrate with existing software update systems.
+* To be easy to integrate with existing software update systems.

 ### Software Updates 101 ###
 A software update system is an application (or part of an